silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 Accepting [self-describing](/inputs/buz/self-describing) payloads was a nice addition, and provides some additional flexibility like custom top-level payload property names.
 It also makes internal event-tracking SDK's a breeze to build.

-In past work lives I've built lightweight sidecars to read [Mongodb change streams](https://www.mongodb.com/docs/manual/changeStreams/) or [Postgres logical replication](https://www.postgresql.org/docs/current/logical-replication.html) and write data to systems like Kafka.
+In past work lives I've built lightweight sidecars to read [Mongodb change streams](https://www.mongodb.com/docs/manual/changeStreams/) or [Postgres logical replication](https://www.postgresql.org/docs/current/logical-replication.html) before writing data to systems like Kafka.
 Serverless Thing naturally lends itself to supporting change data capture, or at least the weird cousin of what CDC looks like today.

 A lovely example of what could (and/or should) be ubiquitous is [Devoted Health's Avalanche](https://tech.devoted.com/avalanche-streaming-postgres-to-snowflake-130e8c477f07?gi=db8239b2a6ad) project.